mturja-vf-ic-bd/SlicerDeepLearningUI/README.md

                      | ---- left_<feature_name>_flat.jpeg
                      | ---- right_<feature_name>_flat.jpeg
 ```
 So for each subject, there can be data for multiple timestamps and multiple feature set.
 The user can choose to train the model for a particular timestamp and a particular feature set.
+For example, in the following example, each subject has features at two time points -- 6 months (V06) and 12 months (V12).
+For each of these time points the subject has 3 feature sets -- cortical thickness (thickness), surface area (sa), and, local ea-csf (eacsf).
 The jpeg images are 2D images for left and right hemisphere of the brain.
 The shape of the images must match across hemisphere and population.
 #### Example:
 ![data organization demo](screenshot2.png)
 ## Environment Setup